House of Orléans: Contemporary family

 The current head of the house is Jean, Count of Paris (born 1965), who is a claimant to the French throne as John IV.
 For the Orléanists, his pretense is due to being the heir of King Louis Philippe of the French.
-For Legitimists, his pretense is due to being the heir of Henri, comte de Chambord, and so of Charles X of France.
+For Legitimists, his pretense is due to being the heir of Henri, Count of Chambord, and so of Charles X of France.